Dizbdeedee/deceptinfect/README.md

 # Decept/Infect

 WIP gmod gamemode, TTT/Morbus like being created using Haxe's lua target, and is developed alongside gmodhaxe.

 Comes with it's own entity component system for reasons that seemed very important at the time.

-ETA: 6/12 months
+Eternal!
+Suffering!
+Nothing works here.
+I hate this place.

 ## Overview